-Before Learning Copywriting, you should be clear with the meaning of term copywriting.
+Before Learning Copywriting, you should be clear with the meaning of the term copywriting.

 Copywriting is the art of persuasive writing with the intent of driving action.

-In Business language it is “Writing with specific call to action that makes people open their wallet and Buy”
+In Business language, it is “Writing with a specific call to action that makes people open their wallet and Buy”

 Copywriting is one of the most in-demand skills of all time.
 A great copy can increase companies’ conversions up to 500 times.

 Copywriting helps make announcements, pamphlets, lists, jingle verses, magazine and paper promotions, direct mail advertisements and other post-office-based mail, contents for TV or radio plugs, slogans, white papers, web-based media posts, and other showcasing correspondences.

 No matters if you are a huge Multinational, or a small local firm, you need to advertise.
 And if you are advertising, you need a great copy.

 “Nobody counts the number of ads you run; they just remember the impression you make.”– Bill Bernbach